saschaklatt/gridl/README.md

 **TODO**

 * get/set area at position or index
+* finding values within a certain area
+* moving cells from A to B
+* getting adjacent cells (neighbours) of a certain index or position (orthogonal, diagonal, both)
+* generate grids
-* add/remove columns and rows
+* add/remove columns and rows from all sides
 * swap columns and rows
 * rotate grid
 * mirror grid (x- and y-axis)